All Episodes

 Unfortunately, it's another victory, in my opinion, for the CCP and the Communist Party over America's national security apparatus.

-Initially it was said that uh that this was something the Trump administration knew.
+Initially, it was said that this was something the Trump administration knew.

-Umerous officials came out, I believe, including yourself saying we knew nothing of this.
+Numerous officials came out, I believe including yourself, saying we knew nothing of this.

 And it's very difficult to square all of this.

-Well, what the reason it's so difficult to square is because again, the Biden administration chose to lie to the American public and immediately analogize the situation that they had to confront to something that, oh, look, it also happened during Trump, because that's their safety button, that's their exit.
+Well, The reason it's so difficult to square is because, again, the Biden administration chose to lie to the American public and immediately analogize the situation that they had to confront to something that, oh, look, it also happened during Trump because that's their safety button.

 That's how they get out of this scenario.

-But when you have the former deputy director of national intelligence like myself, or the former director of national intelligence, like Johnny Rackcliffe, or the former Secretary of State, or the former Secretary of Defense, like Chris Miller, all come out and immediately say we were never presented with any intelligence whatsoever to show that the CCP or otherwise were floating aerial devices over mainland America.
+But when you have the former deputy director of national intelligence like myself, or the former director of national intelligence like Johnny Ratcliffe, or the former Secretary of State, or the former Secretary of Defense like Chris Miller, all come out and immediately say we were never presented with any intelligence whatsoever to show that the CCP or otherwise were floating aerial devices over mainland America.

 We know that did not happen.

-And then the Biden administration continued to mar the waters or muddy the waters, I should say, because they said, oh, well, we we couldn't detect it then, but we can detect it now.
+And then the Biden administration continued to mar the waters, or muddy the waters, I should say, because they said, oh, well, we couldn't detect it then, but we can detect it now.

-I don't even know what that means, John.
+I don't even know what that means, Jan.

 What are they saying?